GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 Visualization of results
 ------------------------------------

+A file compatible with Paraview is produced in this tutorial.
+It is found in the output folder, and usually has the extension `.pvd`.
-We use Paraview to visualize the results:
+We can load this file into Paraview directly and visualize results:

 |pic1| |pic2|